Auto Industry Leaders Ask Trump to Revisit Fuel Efficiency Rules

 Many automakers have criticized the recent EPA ruling and CAFE standards as a maneuver from the Obama administration to lock greenhouse gas emissions standards.

 The CAFÉ standards state that US automakers are required to meet what some have argued are strict fuel efficiency standards (to put it in perspective, the average across vehicle classes would be of 54.5MPG) through 2025.
-Now that Trump is president, many CEOs are hoping that the policy would loosen up a bit.
+Now that Trump is president, many CEOs are hoping that the contract would loosen up a bit.

 On Feb.
-10, 2017, several executives including Mary Barra of General Motors Co., Ford Motor Co.’s Mark Fields and Fiat Chrysler Automobiles NV boss Sergio Marchionne signed a letter that asked President Trump to return the review the policy, which they claim gives the new administration a chance to shape the ultimate outcome.
+10, 2017, several executives including Mary Barra of General Motors Co., Ford Motor Co.’s Mark Fields and Fiat Chrysler Automobiles NV boss Sergio Marchionne signed a letter that asked President Trump to return the review the contract, which they claim gives the new administration a chance to shape the ultimate outcome.

 “As recently as late last fall, EPA assured us that the MTR would not result in a final determination before the next administration came into office,” the executives said in the letter, referring to a mid-term review of the regulations.